Compact Online Reference Encyclopedia (CORE)

 Clarification regarding sex offenders living in the receiving state at the time of sentencing and imposing/enforcing special conditions

-(a) Except as provided in sections (c) & (d), and subject to the exceptions in Rule 3.103 and 3.106, a sending state seeking to transfer supervision of an offender to another state shall submit a completed transfer request with all required…
+(a) Except as provided in sections (c) & (d), and subject to the exceptions in Rule 3.103 and 3.106, a sending state seeking to transfer a supervised individual to another state shall submit a completed transfer request with all required information…

 (a) Eligibility for Transfer—At the discretion of the sending state a sex offender shall be eligible for transfer to a receiving state under the Compact rules.
 A sex offender shall not be allowed to leave the sending state until the sending state’s…